Symmetry fractionalization in the gauge mean-field theory of quantum spin ice: Discussion and future directions

 \section{Discussion and future directions}

-In this paper, we provided an extension of GMFT to classify all GMFT Ans\"atze corresponding to physical spin wave function respecting a given set of symmetries.
-In the case where the physical spin state resulting from the variational wavefunction is a deconfined QSL, the theoretical structure classifies SET phases captured by the GMFT parton construction.
+In this paper, we provided an extension of GMFT to classify all GMFT \emph{Ans\"atze} corresponding to physical spin wave function respecting a given set of symmetries.
+In the case where the physical spin state resulting from the variational wave function is a deconfined QSL, the theoretical structure classifies SET phases captured by the GMFT parton construction.
 We explained how subtleties that made the application of ideas from the PSG to GMFT challenging like the origin of the gauge structure and the mapping of the spin operators to directed bond variables could be properly taken into account.

-Application of the theoretical construction shows that there only exist two GMFT Ans\"atze that respect all lattice symmetries, the 0- and $\pi$-flux states.
-There are two other chiral Ans\"atze that break time-reversal symmetry and are described by $\pi/2$- and $3\pi/2$-fluxes.
+Application of the theoretical construction shows that there only exist two GMFT \emph{Ans\"atze} that respect all lattice symmetries, the 0- and $\pi$-flux states.
+There is another chiral QSL that breaks time-reversal symmetry and is described by either $\pi/2$ or $3\pi/2$ fluxes.
 These states are distinguished by the way translation symmetries fractionalize.
 We showed how this symmetry fractionalization leads to distinct experimental signatures through the spectral enhancement of the two-spinon density of states.
 To explicitly confirm that such a signature should be experimentally accessible, we computed the spinon contribution to the INS cross-section and confirmed that the 0-flux state shows no spectral enhancement, whereas the doubling of the unit cell for the $\pi$-flux state is visible.
-The fourfold spectral enhancement for the chiral $\pi/2$- and $3\pi/2$-flux state is also present but might be harder to detect.
+The fourfold spectral enhancement for the chiral $\pi/2$-flux state is also present but might be harder to detect.